Essential Businesses and Operations

 Laundromats, dry cleaners, industrial laundry services, as well as laundry service providers.

-Restaurants, bars, taverns, and other facilities that prepare and serve food, but only for consumption off-premises, through such means as in-house delivery, third-party delivery, drive-through, curbside pick-up, and carryout.
-The foregoing is addressed in Executive Orders 20-04 and 20-10.
-The in-person dining prohibition shall be enforced under and pursuant to the process described in Executive Order 20-10.
+Restaurants, bars, taverns, and other facilities that prepare and serve food, but only for consumption off-premises, through such means as in-house delivery, third-party delivery, drive-through, curbside pick-up, and carryout as required by Executive Orders 20-04, 20-10 & 20-14.

 Schools and other entities that typically provide food services to students or members of the public may continue to do so under this Executive Order on the condition that the food is provided to students or members of the public on a pick-up and takeaway basis only.
 Schools and other entities that provide food services under this exemption shall not permit the food to be eaten at the site where it is provided, or at any other gathering site due to the virus’s propensity to physically impact surfaces and personal property.
 This Executive Order is consistent with, and does not amend or supersede, prior Executive Orders regarding the closure of restaurants.